When it comes to our four-legged friends, we adore them at all ages.

 Also, keep the sessions short to avoid over-tiring your senior dog and monitor him closely to avoid any issues.
 More importantly, don’t force him to get into the pool if he doesn’t want to.

-• 11-in-1 Multifunctional for Seniors – Zesty Paws Senior Advanced Multifunctional Bites are functional soft chew supplements with premium ingredients…
+- 11-in-1 Multifunctional for Seniors – Zesty Paws Senior Advanced Multifunctional Bites are functional soft chew dog vitamins and supplements with…

-• Hip, Joint & Performance Support – This functional supplement contains Turmeric Extract, OptiMSM, Chondroitin, and Glucosamine which ease joint…
+- Hip, Joint & Performance Support – This functional Joint Supplement for Dogs contains Turmeric Extract, OptiMSM, Chondroitin, and Glucosamine for…

 5. Adjust the Routine Itself